 Marion Dellamonica, AuD, CH-TM is Unitron’s Regional Trainer for the Southeast United States.
 She received her Doctorate of Audiology from Louisiana State University Health Sciences Center (LSUHSC) and holds a dispensing audiologist license in the state of California.
 Prior to joining Unitron, Marion worked in private practice and hospital settings specializing in adult audiologic and vestibular diagnostics, hearing aids, tinnitus, and cerumen management.
 She enjoys the interaction between best practices, counseling, technology, and personalization to achieve optimal hearing care results for patients and providers.

-Kristina Petraitis, AuD, F-AAA, is Unitron’s Regional Trainer for the Northeast United States.
+Kristina Petraitis, AuD, is the Audiology & Education Manager at Unitron.
 Kristina received her bachelor’s degree in Nursing in Australia and worked as an RN in the largest public hospital in Melbourne, Australia.
 She furthered her career completing her Doctorate of Audiology from Northeast Ohio Audiology Consortium (NOAC) through Kent State University, Ohio.
-She spent over 7 years in an ENT clinic conducting diagnostic hearing tests, and hearing aid fittings.
-From her years of interaction with patients in various settings, Kristina continues to focus on patient care as a primary importance to build relationships.
+Prior to joining Unitron in 2017, she spent over 7 years in an ENT clinic conducting diagnostic hearing tests, and hearing aid fittings.
+In addition, after the clinic underwent restructure, she took on the office administrative role.
+From her years of interaction with patients in various settings, Kristina continues to focus on the patient experience as a primary importance to deliver world class health care.

 Senior Regional Trainer

-Bill Christman, Au.D., is the Senior Regional Trainer at Unitron.
-Bill received his undergraduate degree from Michigan State University, his Master’s degree from Central Michigan University and his Doctorate of Audiology from Salus University.
-While working for Unitron, Bill has worked in Sales, Technical Support, Research & Development and Product Management.
-In his current role as Training Manager, Bill oversees employee and customer product training and education.
+Bill Christman, Au.D., is a Senior Regional Trainer at Unitron.
+Bill received his Doctorate of Audiology from Salus University.
 Prior to joining Unitron, Bill worked in a private practice as a dispensing audiologist and as an adjunct clinical instructor at Michigan State University and Central Michigan University.
+While working for Unitron, Bill has worked in Sales, Technical Support, Research & Development, Product Management and Training.
+In his current role as Senior Regional Trainer, Bill works with customers throughout the Midwest.

 Manager, Audiology and Education